Pediatric Nutrition Course, Module 2: Basic Nutrition

 Enrollment in this course is a two step process:

 Total enrollment in this course is limited.
-Preference is given to nutritionists who work in North Carolina Children’s Developmental Services Agencies (CDSAs) and a limited number of spots are available to others.
+Preference is given to public health nutrition personnel who work in North Carolina Local Health Agencies and pediatric nutritionists in North Carolina Children’s Developmental Services Agencies (CDSAs).
+A limited number of spots are available to others.

-If you have questions or need more information, please contact Cherelle Whitfield by email at firstname.lastname@example.org or Jennifer Gallagher, Project Manager Pediatric Nutrition Course by email at Jennifer.Gallagher@dhhs.nc.gov.
+If you have questions about registration or payment, please contact Cherelle Whitfield by email at email@example.com.
+If you have questions about course content, please contact Tonya Nicholson by email at firstname.lastname@example.org.